Donald skips Rams' OTAs during contract talks

 The game's highest-paid defensive player is Broncos outside linebacker Von Miller, who signed a six-year, $114.5 million contract, with $70 million guaranteed, last July.
 After Miller are a couple of defensive tackles: Ndamukong Suh of the Dolphins (six years, $114.375 million with nearly $60 million guaranteed) and Fletcher Cox of the Eagles (six-year, $102.6 million contract with nearly $63.3 million guaranteed).

 J.J.
-Watt got a six-year deal worth about $100 million with nearly $52 million guaranteed from the Texans, but that was in 2014.
+Watt -- the only one among the five highest-paid defensive players to get an extension before his fourth season -- got a six-year deal worth about $100 million with nearly $52 million guaranteed with the Texans.

 "You always look at comparisons," Snead said, smirking a bit.
 "We always do that, right?"